pivot-access-ltd/bma-offline-docs/src/understanding-maas-events-6373.md

 <a href="#heading--CRITICAL-errors"><h3 id="heading--CRITICAL-errors">CRITICAL errors</h3></a>

-`CRITICAL` errors represent major failures, often code failures or tracebacks.
+`CRITICAL` errors represent major failures, often code failures or trace-backs.
 Any `CRITICAL` errors should be immediately examined and resolved, if possible, and [reported as a bug](/t/how-to-report-a-bug/4446) if not resolvable.